-These documents form the Crime section of the Anti-social Behaviour, Crime and Policing Bill.
+These documents form the Crime section of the Anti-social Behaviour, Crime and Policing Act.

-The Bill contains a number of measures to tackle specific crime issues.
-Measures to tackle dangerous dogs, illegal firearms and forced marriage are contained in parts 7 to 9 of the Bill.
+The Act contains a number of measures to tackle specific crime issues.
+Measures to tackle dangerous dogs, illegal firearms, sexual harm and violence and forced marriage are contained in Parts 7 to 10 of the Act.

 Part 7 – Dangerous dogs

-The proposals in the Bill are part of a wider package of measures to reduce dog attacks and make owners more responsible for their dogs.
-These powers sit alongside anti-social behaviour powers in the Bill that can be used to tackle dangerous dogs and irresponsible owners.
+The provisions in the Act are part of a wider package of measures to reduce dog attacks and make owners more responsible for their dogs.
+These powers sit alongside anti-social behaviour powers in the Act that can be used to tackle dangerous dogs and irresponsible owners.